immu2526/First-project-list/README.md

 # First-project-list
-This is the first project list
+This is the first project list.